Cleanup projects for Restoring rivers, lakes, and beaches is important as they are integral parts of our ecosystem.

 Human activities are impacting these waterbodies by increasing solid waste, sewage accumulation, and pollution.

-Human actions, like industrial pollution and sewage discharge, harm water bodies, impacting their health and sustainability.
+Anthropogenic Activities, like industrial pollution and sewage discharge, harm water bodies, impacting their health and sustainability.
+Hence there is a need for cleanup projects.

 Understanding the Key Human Impacts on Water Bodies in India

 Industrial effluents are a major contributor to water pollution in India.
-According to the Central Pollution Control Board (CPCB), industries release over 88,000 million liters per day (MLD) of wastewater into rivers and other water bodies, significantly degrading water quality.
+The Central Pollution Control Board (CPCB) reports that industries release over 88,000 MLD of wastewater daily, severely degrading water quality.

-The inadequate treatment of sewage is a significant issue in India.
-The Ministry of Jal Shakti reports that around 70% of urban sewage generated in India is discharged untreated into water bodies, contaminating them with pathogens and organic pollutants.
+The inadequate treatment of sewage is a significant issue in India. **According to** the Ministry of Jal Shakti, **approximately** 70% of urban sewage in India **is discharged untreated** into water bodies, **posing significant environmental risks**.Consequently, this practice contaminates the water with pathogens and organic pollutants.

-5. The lack of effective waste management infrastructure and systems results in widespread littering and illegal dumping of solid waste, further pushing the pollution levels across urban and rural areas.
+- The inadequate waste management infrastructure leads to widespread littering and illegal dumping, exacerbating pollution levels in both urban and rural areas.

 Earth5R’s Plastic Credit Initiative, Mumbai